GerHobbelt/ColorPaletteCodable/README.md

 * `.grd` support is _very_ basic at this point.
 There's no formal document for it, and I built this using very vague documents [1](http://www.selapa.net/swatches/gradients/fileformats.php), [2]()
   * doesn't (currently) support encode
-  * Only user colors are supported in the gradients (ie. book colors aren't supported)
+  * Only user colors are supported in the gradients (i.e. book colors aren't supported)
   * Noise gradients aren't supported
   * only rgb, cmyk, hsb, gray colors are supported
 * `.pspgradient` _appears_ to be equal to the grd v3 format.
 (Read only)